awsdocs/aws-dms-step-by-step/doc_source/chap-sap-ase-aurora-mysql.migration.md

 ## Troubleshooting<a name="chap-sap-ase-aurora-mysql.migration.troubleshooting"></a>

-For more information about troubleshooting issues with AWS DMS, see [Troubleshooting migration tasks in AWS Database Migration Service](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Troubleshooting.html)\.
+For more information about troubleshooting issues with AWS DMS, see [Troubleshooting migration tasks in Database Migration Service](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Troubleshooting.html)\.

 For more information about troubleshooting issues specific to using AWS DMS with SAP ASE databases, see [Troubleshooting issues with SAP ASE](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Troubleshooting.html#CHAP_Troubleshooting.SAP)\.